auriq/essentia_docs/source/reference/manpages/aq_pp-emod-rt.rst

 Description
 ===========

+*Deprecated in Essentia version 3.1.0.1.
+Eliminated emod modules and incorporated available functions by default*.

 ``rt.so`` is a module for `aq_pp <aq_pp.html>`_'s ``-emod`` option.
 It provides callable RT functions for `aq_pp <aq_pp.html>`_'s evaluation options.